We're excited that "Luann" comic strip author Greg Evans created a series of special strip about Books For Treats which ran Halloween week 2009.

 Why is candy a problem?

-According to Nielsen Research, approximately $1.9 billion (or 598 million pounds) of candy was sold during the 2008 Halloween season.
-Candy sales for Halloween 2011 was $2.3 billion, a new record, according to the National Confectioner’s Association (NCA).
-The average person spends nearly $15 on the Halloween candy — much of it being consumed before Halloween by the adults or their kids.
+According to Nielsen Research, approximately $9.1 billion of candy was sold during the 2017 Halloween season, a new record, according to the National Confectioner’s Association (NCA).
+The average person spends nearly $16.45 on the Halloween candy — much of it being consumed before Halloween by the adults or their kids.

 The average Jack-O-Lantern bucket holds about 250 pieces of candy amounting to about 9,000 calories and about three pounds of sugar, according to the California Milk Processors Board.